adh-git/Getting-and-Cleaning-Data-Project/README.md

 ## Description of Code

- 0. Clean working space, load dplyr, set working directory and load in data
+First clean working space, load dplyr, set working directory and load in data.
+Then

  1. Merge the training and the test sets to create one data set.
      - Load feature variable names and activity labels
      - Read in testing data and bind together column-wise; add column names; bind testing subject, activity and feature data together column-wise